 Nonetheless, amidst the great troubles in the world, still, we can consider ourselves very lucky because there are willing professionals who offer their great contributions to genuine services.
 One of these amazing professionals is the teacher.

 Yes!
 We are here to help our students achieve their dreams.

 We can’t deny the fact that teaching is very complicated.
 It requires great sacrifice.
 For the teachers to be confident in the delivery of the instruction they have to have mastery of the subject matter, a thorough understanding of the curriculum, and in-depth realizations of the ideals of the teaching profession.

 Not only that, but a teacher should also possess a caring attitude towards the learners and should be committed to the vision and mission of education.
 Most of all, a teacher should have a passion to change lives.

 10 Effective Practices of Great Teachers

 If you value time and efficiency, then getting organized is the best solution.
 How to get organized as a teacher?
 I set priorities and enhance my organizational skills religiously.

 Aside from getting the best practices of super-organized teachers, it is also highly recommended that you set your own ways of being organized.
-Your styles should make you comfortable in every way.
+Your style should make you comfortable in every way.

 Definitely, routines like checking and recording should be done in a timely fashion to avoid overlapping work in the future.
 I instruct my students to keep their graded work in their portfolios.
-This way will teach them how to get organized too.
+This will teach them how to get organized too.